 (1) On December 8, 2021, the Company put a repurchase program in place to repurchase up to \$300 million in value, but not more than 5.0 million shares of common stock through December 8, 2023.
+As of September 30, 2023, no additional shares were available to be repurchased under this repurchase program.
 On September 13, 2022, the Company put a repurchase program in place to repurchase up to \$350 million in value, but not more than 7.0 million shares of common stock through September 13, 2024.
+On September 13, 2023, the Company put a repurchase program in place to repurchase up to \$350 million in value, but not more than 7.0 million shares of common stock through September 13, 2025.
 Repurchases under the programs may take place in the open market or in privately negotiated transactions, including derivative transactions, and may be made under a Rule 10b5-1 plan.